Make College Football Great Again

 High-school debate tournaments — all of you will be shocked to learn that I was a master debater in high school — face some of the same constraints that college football conferences do.
 In any given tournament, there are lots of teams of radically varying quality levels, and there’s not nearly enough time to have them all play one another.
 A typical debate tournament, for example, might involve 60 teams but only six rounds of competition, with the best eight or 16 teams advancing to the playoffs (or what debaters call the “outrounds”).
 Each round is precious, and you don’t necessarily want to watch some some pimply-faced sophomores from a Class D school debating a Class A juggernaut like my alma mater, East Lansing High School, any more than you want to watch Rutgers lose to Michigan 78-0.

 The solution that debate tournaments devised is something called power-pairing.
-Power-pairing just means that teams with the same record are paired off against one another, so that a team that starts off the tournament 2-0 will face off against another 2-0 team, for instance.
-It usually works by drawing the first two rounds of a tournament at random1, and after that, everything is power-paired.
+Power-pairing just means that teams with the same record are paired off against each other, so that a team that starts off the tournament 2-0 will face off against another 2-0 team, for instance.
+It usually works by drawing the first two rounds of a tournament at random,1 and after that, everything is power-paired.

 This turns out to be a surprisingly elegant solution.
 It helps to make the matchups relatively even, which not only helps students to learn more but also usually tells you more in determining the best teams.
 Furthermore, the pairings are somewhat self-correcting.
 Suppose a good team happens to randomly draw very tough opponents in its first two rounds and gets off to an 0-2 start.
 They’ll receive some compensation by being paired with easier opponents the rest of the way out — an 0-2 team and then a 1-2 team, and so forth.
 As another bonus to this system, the best teams are put through the gantlet and really earn their keep.
 A team that finishes its tournament undefeated or with just one loss will have beaten a lot of very good teams along the way.